screwdriver-cd/screwdriver/design/build-clusters.md

 	1. SD validator should validate if the annotated buildCluster in yaml is onboarded and active.

-### Screwdriver API to Scheduler service
+### API to Redis

-	1. Screwdriver UI / PR commit / Merge triggers new build via Screwdriver API
+	1. No change in existing implementation.

-	2. Screwdriver API inturn calls Scheduler service with appropriate build details to schedule a job
+### Master queue worker to Queue

-	3. Authentication via JWT token (refer Authorization section)
+	1. Master queue worker queries `buildClusters` cache for active records with cluster name from build info
-	4. Scheduler service queries `buildClusters` cache for active records with cluster name from build info and validate if job can be scheduled in appropriate buildCluster queue
+	2. Validates if build job can be scheduled in specified buildCluster queue by validating scmContext + scmOrganization access and validate if blockedBy and other checks are success.
-	5. one (or) more record exist, then assign job to the queue identified by generating a random number within given boundaries, which is the returned list size of records
+	3. one (or) more record exist, then assign job to the queue identified by generating a random number within given boundaries, which is the returned list size of records
-	6. no records, then query `clusters` table for active records with managedBy=screwdriver
+	4. no records, then query `clusters` table for active records with managedBy=screwdriver
-	7. repeat step #4
+	5. repeat step #3
-	8. Update build info with cluster and queue details
+	6. Update build info with cluster and queue details

-### Queue worker to Scheduler service
+### Build cluster Queue worker

 	1. Build cluster queue worker will consume/poll jobs from queue.
 	2(a).
 On successful authorization, job will be consumed.